bianchi-ed/discord.js-bot-model/README.md

 This is a discord bot template being developed using Node.js v18.16.0 and Discord.js v14.
 It was created based on the [Discord.js guide](https://discord.js.org/).

 The project aims to offer a customizable discord bot, enabling you to easily develop your own bot commads, integrations, event handlers and more.
-It contains a modular structure, so you can easily organize and customize the bot to suit different server requirements.It also contains pre-existing moderation and utility commands constructed using the discord.js SlashCommandBuilder class.
+It contains a modular structure, so you can easily organize and customize the bot to suit different server requirements.
+It also includes pre-existing moderation and utility commands constructed using the discord.js SlashCommandBuilder class.

 ## Pre-Requisites